StudioFuel/simplemodal-contact-form/readme.txt

 = How do I change the styling of the contact form? =

 Open simplemodal-contact-form-smcf/css/smcf.css and modify the CSS to fit your needs.
-Put IE specific values in simplemodal-contact-form-smcf/css/smcf-ie.css.
+Put IE6 specific values in simplemodal-contact-form-smcf/css/smcf-ie.css.

 There are a couple of CSS values that are set in the JavaScript (simplemodal-contact-form-smcf/js/smcf_javascript.php).